- B.C. Home

 65 and Older and Pending Old Age Security: October 29, 2012October 29, 2012

-If a recipient who is 65 years of age or older is eligible for Old Age Security (OAS), but is not receiving OAS, they may still be eligible for assistance.
+If a recipient, or an applicant with the PWD designation, who is 65 years of age or older is eligible for Old Age Security (OAS), but is not receiving OAS, they may still be eligible for assistance.
 Any assistance issued is to be on a month-to-month basis and is not repayable.
 Confirmation of OAS application is required.
 The amount of assistance is found in the Rate Tables – Income Assistance.
 Recipients are not to be issued Hardship – Awaiting Other Income due to pending OAS income.